-The journalism advisor at a high school in Katy, Texas, has resigned after a prolonged conflict with school administration, which originated over how the yearbook should cover LGBTQ content.
+The journalism adviser at a high school in Katy, Texas, has resigned after a prolonged conflict with school administration, which originated over how the yearbook should cover LGBTQ content.
 In the wake of this conflict, the principal also changed campus policy so that future issues of the yearbook will be subject to prior review.

 The Seven Lakes High School teacher, Katie Moreno, declined to speak with the U. S. Press Freedom Tracker about the situation, citing the conditions of her employment contract with the Katy Independent School District.
 But she consulted with the legal team at the Student Press Law Center, and a staff attorney there, Sommer Ingram Dean, provided to the Tracker a 30-page document in which Moreno details her interactions with Seven Lakes principal Kerri Finnesand.

 “When a school district forces an award-winning journalism teacher to resign, you have to think there’s something more to the story than what school officials may be stating.
 Time and time again we see fearless journalism advisers teaching their students sound, responsible journalism, and winning awards for it, but still struggling to keep a job,” Dean said.
 “Every adviser that is bullied out of a job and every student that is pressured into silence is a threat to free speech.
 I hope Seven Lakes understands the gravity of this situation.”